RFisaac/Sagans_arduino/README.md

 # Raspberry Pi Pico Learning Kit

 ## Overview
-This kit uses C++ via the Arduino framework instead of MicroPython.
-While MicroPython is also a great option for the Pico, C++ was chosen because its concepts and syntax are similar to the C# scripting used in Grasshopper, making the knowledge transferrable between microcontroller programming and computational design.
+I wanted to put together an electronics kit for my cute love that would hopefully let her make nifty stuff but also give her a headstart on some grasshopper concepts.
+That way once she starts learning grasshopper she can do extra cool stuff with it.
+The ai tells me that grasshopper scripts use c#, so a lot of concepts should be transferrable.

+Most tutorials and information online for the pico is for micropython or circuit python.
+So any googling or llm help will have to specifically be for the arduino sdk or C++.

 ## Setup Instructions
-This kit is designed to be used with Earle Philhower's Arduino-Pico core, which provides better performance and reliability than the native Arduino core.
+According to people on the internet Earle Philhower's Arduino-Pico core, is heavily superior to the native Arduino SDK.
 The core allows you to program the Pico using C++ while maintaining the simplicity of the Arduino framework.

 Installation and setup instructions can be found here:
 https://github.com/earlephilhower/arduino-pico